Kader Nouni: Career

+Alain Coutterez served as an early mentor in Nouni’s development as an official, and as a “spiritual father”, as Nouni remembers.

+Coutterez, who was himself an experienced official, observed Nouni and his peers initial efforts in refereeing and encouraged them to pursue it more seriously.
+He introduced them to national level certification examinations and later facilitated opportunities to officiate at higher level tournaments.
+Coutterez also worked as a referee and line umpire at the French Open, further influencing Nouni’s progression in the sport.

+In 1991, Nouni participated in the “Young Referees” competition organized by the French Tennis Federation, which brought together sixteen year old officials from various regional leagues to officiate matches at the French Third Division Championship.
+The program functioned as a week long training course held at Stade Roland Garros, where participants stayed on site, used the players’ facilities, and had access to the courts outside of match hours.

+Performance during the course determined future opportunities, as those selected among the top group were invited to serve as line umpires at French Open the following year.
+The experience is regarded by Nouni as a significant and formative moment in his early officiating career.

 As a 16-year-old, Nouni got his first major umpiring experience as a line judge at the 1992 French Open, after having been recognized for good officiating at a junior tennis event held the previous year at the Roland Garros stadium complex in Paris.
-Before dedicating himself to officiating, Nouni briefly studied sociology at the university level.
+Before dedicating himself to officiating, Nouni briefly studied sociology at the university level, but left after a few months, choosing instead to focus on officiating as opportunities in the sport increased.

+As a teenager, he officiated matches involving adult players, an experience he later recalled as formative in developing confidence and authority on court.

 Nouni worked his way as a chair umpire from qualifying competitions, to the main draws of WTA and Association of Tennis Professionals (ATP) events, to Grand Slams.
 He became a full-time umpire in 2005; in off-seasons past, Nouni sometimes supplemented his income by working in bars in his hometown of Perpignan.
 He earned ITF accreditation over time: his white badge (Level 2) in 1998, bronze badge (Level 3) in 2002, silver badge in 2004, and gold badge (highest level) in 2007.
 He joined the WTA Tour exclusively in 2008, but still sometimes officiates men's matches at Grand Slams.

 Nouni has umpired five women's singles finals at the French Open: in 2007, 2009, 2013, 2014, and 2021.
 Outside of Roland Garros, the only other major final he has officiated was the 2018 Wimbledon Championships.
 His other high-profile matches on the WTA Tour include presiding over four season-ending WTA Finals finals.